 - In collaboration with Franklin Pierce University, we will take extensive measures to create a community of healthy young people for the entirety of our two sessions.

-- All campers and staff will be monitored, assessed and tested prior to arrival, upon arrival, and during each camp session.
+- All campers and staff will be monitored, assessed and tested upon arrival, and during each camp session.

 - There will be a lot of cleaning and sanitizing … and even more handwashing and hand-sanitizing.